Vandivier/afterecon/content/2013-06-10-gods-will-as-objective-utility-and-interpretive-proof.md

 ---
-title: "God's Will as Objective Utility and Interpretive Proof"
+title: God's Will as Objective Utility and Interpretive Proof
 date: 2013-06-10
 author: John Vandivier
 status: publish